volkerdobler/insertnums/README.md

 ## Special thanks!

 This project would not be possible without the original Python code [insertnums](https://github.com/jbrooksuk/InsertNums) from James Brooks .
-I also used the [sprintf-js](https://github.com/jbrooksuk/InsertNums) implementation from Alexandru Mărășteanu and [d3-format](https://github.com/d3/d3-format) from the d3 group.
+I also used [d3-format](https://github.com/d3/d3-format) from the d3 group.

 Thanks a lot!
 Volker